 TERTULLIAN termed Christians "fishes bred in the water and saved by one great Fish"; PAULINUS alludes to Jesu as "the Fish of the living water"; and PROSPER refers to Him as "the Fish dressed at His death-the great Fish Who satisfied for Himself the disciples on the shore and offered Himself as a fish to the whole world."

-The tail feathers of fig. 933 form the Root or Stem of Jesse, to which are attached the twin circles in con- Payne-Knight, p.
-78. junction with what apparently is a bow, a crescent moon, or a cresset.
+The tail feathers of fig. 933 form the Root or Stem of Jesse, to which are attached the twin circles in conjunction with what apparently is a bow, a crescent moon, or a cresset.